martok/syncdrive/doc/configuration.md

 - `storage`
   - `checksums`: array of `SHA1 | SHA3-256 | SHA256 | MD5`
     Default: `['SHA1']`

+    The checksums to pre-generate on upload for use with sync clients.

   - `chunkSize`: `SIZE`
     Default: `'64M'`

+    Split files into blocks of the given size for storage.
+Making this larger slightly reduces the overhead, but increases memory requirement during reading.
+Fetching large chunks from remote object storages can also take significant time.

   - `backends`: array of [Backend objects](#backend)
     Default: a [Backend](#backend) for [FileBackend](#filebackend) with default options

+    Note that there must be at least one backend with `temporary` intent and at least one with `storage` intent.
+This can be the same backend.

 - `site`
   - `title`: `STRING`
     Default: `'SyncDrive'`

+    The site title used in the web interface, DAV and client login prompts.

   - `byline`: `STRING`
     Default: `'© 2023 Martok'`

+    Notice line placed at the bottom of web pages, can be used to denote the organization running an instance.

   - `maintenance`: `BOOL`
     Default: `true`

+    Suppress any request handling and present only a static notification page.
+Intended to be set during upgrades.
+    See also `site.readonly`.

   - `readonly`: `BOOL`
     Default: `false`

+    Reject any request that would modify data, but otherwise run normally.
+This can be used during no-downtime backups.
+    See also `site.maintenance`.

   - `registration`: `BOOL`
     Default: `true`

+    Allow self-registration of new users.

   - `adminUsers`: array of `INT`
     Default: `[]`

+    Numeric IDs of users with access to the admin interface.

 - `files`
   - `trash_days`: `INT`
     Default: `7`

+    Keep deleted files around for that many days after deletion, then automatically remove them.

   - `versions`
     - `max_days`: `INT`
       Default: `365`

+      Oldest age of any non-current file version to keep.

     - `zero_byte_seconds`: `INT`
       Default: `5`

+      When a zero-byte file is created and immediately replaced within this many seconds, remove the empty file.

     - `intervals`: array of `[interval, keep]` pairs
       Default:
       ```php